sita47/My-Profile/README.md

 <h1 align="center">Hi 👋, I'm Venkata Ramasita</h1>
 <h3 align="center">A passionate Data Analyst</h3>

+Data Analyst with a passion for extracting insights from complex datasets.
+Skilled in data manipulation, visualization, and building interactive dashboards.

 - 🔭 I’m currently working at **Numpy Ninja**

 - 👨‍💻 All of my projects are available at [https://venkataramasita.wixsite.com/portfolio](https://venkataramasita.wixsite.com/portfolio)